clarabachorz/mapping-hte-sectors/README.md

 ### Interactive webapp

-A webapp associated with this work can be found [here](https://github.com/clarabachorz/mapping-hte-sectors-webapp), to interactively view the detail of the technoeconomic assumptions taken, and the different levelized cost components.
+A webapp associated with this work can be found [here](https://doi.org/10.5880/pik.2025.001), to interactively view the detail of the technoeconomic assumptions taken, and the different levelized cost components.
+The associated software is available on GitHub [in this repository](https://github.com/clarabachorz/mapping-hte-sectors-webapp).

 ## How to cite this work